MakeSchool/course-catalog/README.md

 The decision of the Appellate Officer will be considered final and binding for all parties involved.

-### Student’s Rights, Responsibilities, and Addressing Grievances
+### Student Rights, Responsibilities, and Addressing Grievances

 All students are responsible for reviewing and upholding all of Make School’s policies as defined in this Catalog.
 In an effort to promote a welcoming and safe learning environment for all community